 Elisha Lee didn’t make her way to the Eastern Shore until rather late in her life.
 Built in 1892, she arrived in Cape Charles (Va.)
 Harbor on St. Patrick’s Day of 1944.
 World War II was going strong at the time.
 With so many military bases housed in Hampton Roads, there was a slew of traffic running to and fro across the Chesapeake Bay into Cape Charles.

-Elisha Lee came in to help lighten the load.
+Elisha Lee came in to help handle those crowds.
 The 315-foot-long ferry had been built in the famed Delaware shipyard of Harlan and Hollingsworth.
 They were the biggest employer in Wilmington at that time, constructing not just elegant big boats but also some of the fanciest and fastest racing yachts around.
-The firm called in an all star to design Elisha Lee.
-Archibald Cary Smith was the man who basically invented the practice of creating the equivalent of blueprints for boatbuilders, planning the construction process out meticulously on paper rather than eyeballing everything as you went along out in the shipyard.
+The firm called in an all-star to design Elisha Lee.
+Archibald Cary Smith was the man who basically invented the practice of creating the equivalent of blueprints for boatbuilders, planning the construction process out meticulously on paper rather than eyeballing everything as you went along in the shipyard.

 Elisha Lee spent most of her younger years in New York, running a route between the Big Apple and New Haven, Ct.
 She worked in Newfoundland for a while as well.
 Once she finally arrived in Cape Charles, people on the lower